Bira/octopus-carnival/_drafts/wir-mm-4e-drow.md

 damage from the priestess to a spider or drow within 5 squares of her.
 She can't transfer more damage than the creature has HP remaining, making this a good use for elite spiders.
 The priestess also knows Darkfire.

+## Sample Encounters

+We have two:

+- Level 13: 1 drow arachnomancer, 2 drow warriors, 1 mezzodaemon, 5 grimlock
+  minions, and 2 blade spiders.
+Looks like a typical drow war party to me, sent away from their home with a specific goal in mind.
+They bring in some summoned/enslaved muscle along.

+- Level 15: 1 drow priestess, 1 drow blademaster, 1 umber hulk, and 3 drow
+  warriors.
+Now this is something you might find deep within drow territory, a priestess and her personal bodyguard complete with a showy thrall.

+## Final Impressions

+Did WotC succeed in shedding some of their Unfortunate Implications when it comes to drow?
+The descriptions here make me want to think they had some success, but for all I know 5e backtracked on all of this in the name of nostalgia.